Dominic Smith Player Props: Nationals vs. Astros

 Dominic Smith At The Plate

-- In 62 games played this season, he has hit a homer in only two of them.
+- In 63 games played this year, he has hit a homer in just two of them.

+- In 20.6% of his games this season, Smith has had at least one RBI.
+He's picked up more than one in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.